Ropelength Criticality: Curves, reach, curvature and thickness

 \begin{definition} Given a link~$L$, the \demph{penalized distance} between two distinct points $x,y\in L$ is

 For $y=x$, we set $\pd xx=\infty$.
 When we want to emphasize the dependence on~$L$, we will write $\pdL xyL$.
 Similarly the \demph{penalized endpoint distance} is

 For $y=x$, we set $\pds xx=\infty$.
-Of course $\pds xy = \pd xy$ except when $x\in \Deriv L$. \end{definition}
+Of course $\pds xy = \pd xy$ except when $x\in \d L$. \end{definition}

 \begin{lemma} Given a link~$L$ of positive reach, the penalized distance is a continuous function from $L\cross L$ to $(0,\infty]$.
-Similarly, the penalized endpoint distance is continuous on $\Deriv L\times L$. \end{lemma} \begin{proof} First, we note that the angle $\psit xy$ (extended to be $\nicefrac\pi2$ on the diagonal $x=y$) is continuous.
-The formula for $\pd xy$ shows it shares this continuity away from the diagonal $x=y$.
+Similarly, the penalized endpoint distance is continuous when restricted to $\d L\times L$. \end{lemma} \begin{proof} First, we note that the angle $\psit xy$ (extended to be $\nicefrac\pi2$ on the diagonal $x=y$) is continuous.
+The formula for $\pd xy$ shows it shares this continuity away from the diagonal.
 But we also have continuity on the diagonal, since $r\ge\reach(L)>0$, while $\psi$ approaches~$\nicefrac\pi2$ as $(x,y)\to (z,z)$.

-On the other hand the penalized endpoint distance $\pds xy$ is merely lower semicontinuous, since it equals $\pd xy$ away from endpoints $x\in\Deriv L$ but can jump down there.
-But the continuity claimed here is easy: for fixed $x\in\Deriv L$, the angle $\psits xy$ is continuous in~$y$, and the rest follows as above. \end{proof}
+On the other hand the penalized endpoint distance $\pds xy$ is merely lower semicontinuous, since it equals $\pd xy$ away from endpoints $x\in\d L$ but can jump down there.
+But the continuity claimed here is easy: for fixed $x\in\d L$, the angle $\psits xy$ is continuous in~$y$, and the rest follows as above. \end{proof}

 \begin{lemma} Suppose $0<\reach(L)<\infty$.
 We have $\pds xy\ge2\reach(L)$ for all $x,y\in L$; equality can hold only if $x,y$ is a critical pair. \end{lemma} \begin{proof} Clearly $\pds xy\ge 2\rts xy$, with equality only when $\psits xy=0$, that is, when $y\in\Nor xL$.
 Since $\rts xy\ge\reach(L)$ by Corollary~\ref{cor:rch=infr}, it only remains to show that $x\in\Nor yL$ in the case $\pds xy=2\reach(L)$.
 If not, there is a tangent vector $T$ to~$L$ at~$y$ such that $ \ip{x-y}{T} >0$.
 The directional derivative of $\snorm{x-y}$ in the direction $T$ is negative; since $\psits xy=0$, the directional derivative of $\pds xy$ is the same negative value, contradicting the fact that $\pds xy=\reach(L)$ is a minimum. \end{proof}